 As you probably already know by now, I am a holistic wellness health coach and an Asian bodywork therapist (traditional Chinese-style, which includes tui na to cupping, moxa, gua sha, and ear seeds).
 I’m also a practicing Chinese medicine intern on the home stretch towards graduation.
-Then I’ll be a licensed acupuncturist and herbalist.
+Then I’ll be a licensed acupuncturist and herbalist [Update: I am indeed now a licensed acupuncturist and herbalist].
 So yes, I talk poop all the time.
 One of the eternal questions that I ask in clinic, in fact, is “How is your digestion?”
 That’s a polite way to get the ball rolling in the direction of the big one, better known as: “Tell me about your bowel movements.”

 Before I get to the Chinese medical attitude towards poop, though, let me ask you to think about your poop.
 How is it?
 How many times a day do you go?
 What does it look like?
 Do you feel happy and comfortable afterward, or do you feel like there’s more in there and you need to take a detour back to your bathroom and try again shortly after the first one?
 Do you suffer from gas or bloating?
 Does your stomach hurt during the day?
 Is there anything you eat that makes things worse?
 Anything that makes things feel better?
 If you try, can you teach yourself to view poop as though it were the tea leaves and you were telling your fortune each time you looked into the porcelain bowl?